Robert Kilroy-Silk: Ireland

-In 1992, Kilroy made a comment regarding Ireland in his Daily Express column, under the guise of attacking Ray MacSharry, a former Irish government minister and EU commissioner, whom he described as "a redundant second-rate politician from a country peopled by priests, peasants and pixies".
+In 1992, Kilroy made a comment regarding Ireland in his Daily Express column, attacking Ray MacSharry, a former Irish government minister and EU commissioner, whom he described as "a redundant second-rate politician from a country peopled by priests, peasants and pixies".
 This was condemned by the then Irish ambassador to the UK, Joseph Small, for its "gratuitously offensive and indeed racist remarks".
 The newspaper's editor, Sir Nicholas Lloyd, apologised to MacSharry and the Irish people in general, while Kilroy added: "I accept that my references to Mr MacSharry and the Irish people were both offensive and unjustified, and I fully associate myself with this apology."

 Shafted

 In 2001, Kilroy-Silk hosted a television programme on ITV1 called Shafted.
 It was a quiz-show and at the end of the show, Kilroy-Silk would ask players whether they wished to "share" or to "shaft", with accompanying hand gestures.

 The show was cancelled after four episodes, with sixteen recordings unaired, due to falling ratings.
 The Penguin TV Companion (2006) ranked it as the worst British television show of the 2000s.